Chinese and Iranian hackers targeted Biden and Trump campaigns, Google says

-WASHINGTON (Reuters) - State-backed hackers from China have targeted staffers working on the U.S. presidential campaign of Joe Biden, a senior Google security official said Thursday.
-The same official said Iranian hackers had also recently targeted email accounts belonging to President Donald Trump’s campaign staff.
+WASHINGTON (Reuters) - State-backed hackers from China have targeted staffers working on the U.S. presidential campaign of Democrat Joe Biden, a senior Google security official said on Thursday.
+The same official said Iranian hackers had recently targeted email accounts belonging to Republican President Donald Trump’s campaign staff.

 The announcement, made on Twitter by the head of Google’s Threat Analysis Group, Shane Huntley, is the latest indication of the digital spying routinely aimed at top politicians of all stripes.